-The core principles (Level 1)
+The core values (Level 1)

-The seven values are Agile (A), Minimal (Mi), Maintainable (M), Environmental (E), Reachable (R), Solvable (S) and Extensible (Ex).
+The seven values are Agile (A), Minimal (Mi), Maintainable (M), Environmental (E), Reachable (R), Solvable (S), and Extensible (Ex).

 Read more about why the AMMERSE language exists as A Value System, including the paper entitled An abstraction language for aligning Individual and Organisational values